Keyfactor/hashicorp-vault-secretsengine/README.md

 - An adequate number of unseal keys to meet the minimum criteria to unseal the Hashicorp Vault
 - A Hashicorp Vault login token

-## Installation - Keyfactor Command
+## Installation - Keyfactor

-### Create the Keyfactor Command service account or oAuth client
+### Create the Active Directory service account or oAuth client

-For the purposes of this document, we will not go into the details of how to create a service account user since this process can vary widely, however, here are a couple of things to consider:
+For the purposes of this document, we will not go into the details of how to create an Active Directory user since this process can vary widely, however, here are a couple of things to consider:

 - Ensure that the user does not have an expiring password, or if it does, ensure that the password resets are managed